Reconstructing the Assembly of Massive Galaxies. I: The Importance of the Progenitor Effect in the Observed Properties of Quiescent Galaxies at $z\approx 2$: Introduction

 A common approach to investigating this question is to study the redshift evolution of the relationships between stellar mass and size, and between stellar mass and $\Sigma$, which contain, in {\it an integral form}, information of structural evolutionary mechanisms.
 This means that a certain galaxy population observed at redshift \zobs includes galaxies formed at all different epochs of $z>$ \zobs.
 The progenitor effect thus, if relevant, is bound to affect any correlation between the size, $\Sigma$ and other galaxy properties measured at \zobs.
 Unless we know precisely relative contributions from the different mechanisms, e.g. progenitor effect vs. late-time growth, that govern the assembly of the galaxy population, the interpretation of observations will be highly model dependent (e.g., see section 3.3 of \citealt{Barro2017}).
 To overcome this problem, alternative approaches have been proposed, including selecting galaxies with a constant number density \citep{vanDokkum2010} or studying the evolution of the number density of QGs of a given size \citep{Carollo2013}.

 With Spectral Energy Distribution (SED) modeling growing in sophistication and accuracy, efforts have been devoted to the reconstruction of the star formation history (SFH) of high-redshift galaxies \citep[e.g.][]{Maraston2010,Papovich2011,Ciesla2016,Lee2018,Carnall2018}.
-Taking advantage of the panchromatic data accumulated in legacy fields that densely samples the rest-frame UV-optical-NIR SED of galaxies at the Cosmic Noon epoch, a significant step forward has been made in recent years to model the SFHs in non-parametric forms \citep[e.g.][]{Ocvirk2006,Tojeiro2007,Pacifici2012,Leja2017,Belli2019,Iyer2019}, which has been demonstrated to be critical for the unbiased inference of physical parameters such as stellar mass and stellar age \citep{Leja2019}.
+Taking advantage of the panchromatic data accumulated in legacy fields that densely samples the rest-frame UV-optical-NIR SED of galaxies at Cosmic Noon, a significant step forward has been made in recent years to model the SFHs in non-parametric forms \citep[e.g.][]{Ocvirk2006,Tojeiro2007,Pacifici2012,Leja2017,Belli2019,Iyer2019}, which has been demonstrated to be critical for the unbiased inference of physical parameters such as stellar mass and stellar age \citep{Leja2019}.

 Because massive galaxies, especially QGs, have assembled most of their stellar mass prior to \zobs, utilizing their reconstructed SFHs provides a powerful tool to circumvent the progenitor effect, as the SFHs contain key information required to separate galaxies formed at different epochs.
 This motivates this and upcoming papers in this series, where we use the fully Bayesian SED fitting code \prospector \citep{Leja2017,Johnson2021} to reconstruct the non-parametric SFH of galaxies at $1<z<4$ and investigate the relationships between the star-formation and morphological properties of galaxies and their assembly history.
-Our goals are to quantitatively constrain the physical mechanisms behind the apparent structural evolution, and investigate causal links, if any, between galaxy structural transformations and quenching.
-In this first paper of the series, we focus on a sample of massive QGs at \zobs$\sim2$, and study the relationships between their morphological properties and SFHs.
+In this first paper of the series, our primary goal is to quantitatively constrain the physical mechanisms behind the apparent structural evolution of QGs at Cosmic Noon.
+We thus focus on a sample of massive QGs at \zobs$\sim2$, and study the relationships between their morphological properties and SFHs.
+In an upcoming paper \citep{Ji2022b}, we will include star-forming galaxies to the analysis, and investigate causal links, if any, between galaxy structural transformations and quenching.
 Throughout the paper, we adopt the AB magnitude system and the $\Lambda$CDM cosmology with $\Omega_m = 0.3$, $\Omega_\Lambda = 0.7$ and $\rm{h = H_0/(100 kms^{-1}Mpc^{-1}) = 0.7}$.